 A very important role of supervisors is to ensure the growth and well-being of their people.
 This looks different for everyone, but the need for personal and professional growth is a fundamental human need.
-This module instructs leaders how to create simple individual development plans that match the needs and aspirations of people.
+This module instructs leaders how to embrace a "coaching" mindset and create simple development plans that match the needs and aspirations of their people.

 Wrapping it All Up

 Assuming the mantel of leadership at any level is a serious decision and requires commitment and sacrifice.
 This module reviews the elements of strong leadership, the key behaviors of a real leader, and asks for a commitment from participants to work actively in and among their people.